aniketmaurya/blog/posts/2019/image-classification-with-tf2.md

 tf.keras.models.save_model("my_image_classifier")
 ```

 It saves both the model’s architecture and the value of all the model parameters for every layer (All trained weights and biases).
-This *saved_model* can be loaded to TF serving for deployement purpose.
+This *saved_model* can be loaded to TF serving for deployment purpose.

 If you want to use your trained model for inference, just load it: